wellington wars

 In September 1839 William Wakefield, the principal agent for the New Zealand Company, met Te Ātiawa chiefs Te Puni and Te Wharepōuri at Pito-one (Petone), on the northern shore

-• Page 3 – Return to Hutt Valley
+• Page 3 – Return to the Hutt Valley

-It was soon apparent that Wellington did not have enough flat fertile land.
-Attention turned back to the lower Hutt Valley as the best location for an agricultural settlement
+It was soon apparent that Wellington lacked sufficient quantities of flat fertile land to realise this vision.
+Attention turned back to the lower Hutt Valley as the best

 • Page 4 – A line in the bush

-William Spain and Ngāti Tama chief Te Kāeaea sought to mark a boundary between European and Māori land in Hutt Valley.
+William Spain and the Ngāti Tama chief Te Kāeaea sought to mark a boundary between European and Māori land in the Hutt Valley.

 • Page 5 – An escalation of violence

-In autumn 1846 fighting broke out in Hutt Valley, most notably at Boulcott's Farm.
+In autumn 1846 fighting broke out in the Hutt Valley, most notably at Boulcott's Farm.

 • Page 6 – Last battles